 It has been facilitating trade and investment flows for a period of 15 years now.
 It has a judicial system, which is independent and internationally recognized.
 The DIFC aims to drive the future of finance.

-Dubai International Financial Centre (DIFC) Benefits
+Benefits of Business Setup in Dubai International Financial Centre

 The various benefits enjoyed at DIFC include: